-At Ladybrook we are passionate about providing a curriculum through effective relationships that build the strong foundations of positive learning habits with our children from Nursery onwards and that will stay with them for life!
-Our Teaching and Learning Policy, developed collaboratively by our staff in line with our shared vision and values, reflects our ‘non-negotiable’ offer to young learners.
-Our curriculum begins with the child and their individual needs as a learner and incorporates the requirements of the National Curriculum (See link below) as well as the Early Years’ Foundation Stage Framework for our youngest children.
-Our curriculum intent goes well beyond the National Curriculum subjects to provide a rich and purposeful primary learning journey.
-In addition, as an inclusive school, we work hard to ensure that children with disabilities are able to access as much of the school curriculum as possible.
-Please see our Accessibility Plan for more information.
+At Ladybrook we are passionate about providing a curriculum that builds the strong foundations of positive learning habits with our children from Nursery onwards and that will stay with them for life!
+This can only happen where relationships are effective.
+Our Teaching and Learning Policy, developed collaboratively by our staff in line with our shared vision and values as a community, reflects our ‘non-negotiable’ offer to young learners.
+Our curriculum begins with the child and their individual needs as a learner and incorporates the requirements of the National Curriculum as well as the Early Years’ Foundation Stage Framework for our youngest children.

 From Intention to Implementation